Study Near Drexel Univeristy

 Where To Live

 The most important study area should be your apartment because after all, you’ll be spending a lot of time in that space.
 Before you decide where to call home, make sure you weigh the pros and cons of living in a dorm versus an off-campus apartment near Drexel.
-Or if you’re a UPenn student, you should also weigh the pros and cons of living in a dorm versus an off-campus apartment.
+Or if you’re attending UPenn, you should also weigh the pros and cons of living in a dorm versus an off school grounds apartment.